wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 24 Seven hundred of the servants of the king were slain ; and their whole loss that day was two thousand six hundred valiant men , who had fought under Wellington , the champion of England.

-25 And Pakenham ,the chief captain of the host of Britain , was amongst the slain ; and they served his body as they had served the body of Ross , their chief captain at the Baltimore demonstration , preserving it , in like manner , with the strong waters of Jamaica.
+25 And Pakenham , the chief captain of the host of Britain , was amongst the slain ; and they served his body as they had served the body of Ross , their chief captain at the Baltimore demonstration , preserving it , in like manner , with the strong waters of Jamaica.
 [298]

-26 Moreover , one of their chief captains , whose surname was Gibbs , was also slain , and Keane was sorely wounded ; so that the charge of the host of Britain that remained from the slaughter , fell to a certain man whose name was Lambert.
+26 Moreover , one of their chief captains , whose sur-name was Gibbs , was also slain , and Keane was sorely wounded ; so that the charge of the host of Britain that remained from the slaughter , fell to a certain man whose name was Lambert.

 27 The loss of the army of Jackson was only seven slain and seven maimed , a circumstance unparalleled in the annals of history : howbeit , there were about two score slain and wounded upon the other side of the river.